 - Underserved, as indicated by qualifying for free or reduced lunch.

 - Could be the first person in their family to attend college.

 - Demonstrate a commitment to issues of diversity through extracurricular and/or community activities.
 By diversity we mean efforts to reduce social, educational, or economic disparities in the United States.

 Acceptance notifications: Late March

-This year, students who apply to BSSP will also have the option to have their application be considered for a new April vacation week program called Broadie for a Week.
+Students who apply to BSSP will also have the option to have their application be considered for an April vacation week program called Broadie for a Week.